Vyspace169/ACTS-Stress/README.md

 Markup :
 * DataProcessor to data processing task (when doing complex calculations).
 * Controllers and Basetask changed to allow a generic way of creating the actual tasks in ESP-IDF, this can be done by calling a function ptr in the basetask that calls the main_task again.
 By implementing the main_task in its children, internal logic can change but interface stays the same.
-* The global system time should be read from the RTC whenever the system reboots from a reset.
-This is done in the SNTP task, but this funciton is not yet tested.
+* The global system time should be read from the RTC whenever the system reboots from a deep sleep.
+This is currently done in the SNTP task, but this funciton is not yet tested.
 * The SD-Card will throw a CRC error when trying to initialize the system.
 This error can be resolved by turning the CRC checking of in ESP-IDF.
 This can be done by chaning the file "sdmmc_cmd.c" in the ESP_IDF.
 Change "err = sdmmc_send_cmd_crc_on_off(card, true);" to "err = sdmmc_send_cmd_crc_on_off(card, false);".
 In the future this should be done without changing the ESP-IDF source code.